anshkansara/GPA-Calculator/README.md

 INSTRUCTIONS ON HOW TO RUN CALCULATOR:

-Download Calculator.html, Calculator.js, Calculator.html, and background.jpg (optional).
+Download Calculator.html, Calculator.js, Calculator.css, and background.jpg (optional).
 Save them all in the same folder.
 Double click Calculator.html.
 Instructions on how to use the calculator can be found on the calculator page.